rishabh-ink/voxel-hologram/readme.md

 ## :snowboarder: Usage

+Voxel Hologram has the following prerequisites:

-A prerequisite to using Voxel Hologram is that RequireJS should be used for all your style-guide components.
+* RequireJS should be used for all your style-guide components.
+* jQuery v~1.10 should be present as a RequireJS module.

+To use Voxel Hologram, follow these steps below.
+Follow the :blub: link to refer the [Voxel Hologram Example](https://github.com/rishabhsrao/voxel-hologram-example) project.

-1. Install Voxel Hologram by running:
+1. Install Voxel Hologram by running: [:bulb:](https://github.com/rishabhsrao/voxel-hologram-example/blob/master/bower.json#L20)

   ```
   bower install --save-dev voxel-hologram
   ```

-2. Modify your Hologram configuration file by adding the following properties:
+2. Modify your Hologram configuration file by adding the following properties: [:bulb:](https://github.com/rishabhsrao/voxel-hologram-example/blob/master/.hologramrc)

   ```
   # The title is displayed in the header and in the sidebar drawer.